-Most of the micronutrients QTL colocalized with QTL for other elements in our study, suggesting that there has likely been little historical selection in switchgrass on these element accumulation, as plants likely can obtain these nutrients in sufficient quantities from any soils.
-We found little variation among the parents for uptake of harmful elements, and few QTL for harmful elements.
-This may suggest that these parents were not from environments where there has been strong selection to prevent uptake of harmful elements.
-We found non-essential analogs Sr was phenotypically correlated with Ca at every garden, and they colocalized at the two large clusters of QTL (Chr02N and Chr07K) on the chromosome.
-Divalent cations Ca and Sr are chemical analogs, and strong correlation was reported in other species (Shakoor et al., 2016; Broadley and White, 2012).
-The colocalization of QTL of Sr with other elements may reflect its non-essential characteristics to plants.
+We detected fewer QTL than expected for micronutrients (0.5x, binomial test p<0.001), and most micronutrient QTL colocalized with QTL of other elements.
+Taken together, these results suggest that there may have been only weak selection on accumulation micronutrients in parents of this cross.
+It is possible that switchgrass obtains sufficient quantities of these micronutrients from any soil and thus little standing variation remains.
+We also found little variation in content of harmful elements, and fewer QTL than expected for harmful elements (0.47x, binomial test p=0.013).
+It may be that harmful elements impose such strong selection that beneficial alleles have been fixed, and deleterious alleles purged, at least in the four parents of this cross that we sampled.
+Alternatively, harmful elements may not be present in sufficient quantities in the commonly encountered soils for parents of this cross, and thus there may have been only weak selection against accumulation of these elements.
+We also found more QTL than expected for non-essential analogues (1.99x, binomial test p =0.002).
+The non-essential analogue Sr was phenotypically correlated with its chemical analogs Ca at every garden.
+Sr and Ca also colocalized at the two large clusters of QTL (Chr02N and Chr07K) in our cross.
+Divalent cations Ca and Sr are chemical analogs, and strong correlations have been reported in other species (Shakoor et al., 2016; Broadley and White, 2012).
+The colocalization of QTL of Sr with other elements also likely reflects its non-essential nature, in that it is seldom the target of uptake by plants, and instead only accumulats via non-ion-specific mechanisms.

-We found a homolog of HKT1, Pavir.7kg416470, in the largest cluster of QTL on Chr07K in our study.
-However, this candidate gene was in the QTL interval for the six elements, Al, Ca, Fe, Mn, Sr, and Zn, not in either of the two Na accumulation QTL intervals.
-This result is different from previous reports in which HKT1 is responsible for the variation of Na accumulation in A. thaliana (Rus et al., 2006; Baxter et al., 2010), rice (Ren et al., 2015) and wheat (Munns et al., 2012).
-However, some of these elements do compete with Na uptake in the soils (Mass et al., 1972; Cramer et al., 1989; Tuna et al., 2007), thus possibly the relative abundance of Na to these other elements in the soils at our gardens masked a QTL effect for Na but allowed this QTL to be visible for these other elements.
-Along with other candidate genes found in our study, they provide targets for future fine-mapping research in switchgrass.
+We found multiple candidate genes which may affect ionome content in our QTL regions, which provide targets for future fine-mapping research in switchgrass.
+Among these, we found a homolog of HKT1, Pavir.7kg416470, in the largest cluster of QTL on Chr07K.
+This candidate gene was in the QTL interval for the six elements, Al, Ca, Fe, Mn, Sr, and Zn, but not in either of the two Na accumulation QTL intervals.
+HKT1 was responsible for the variation in Na accumulation in A. thaliana (Rus et al., 2006; Baxter et al., 2010), rice (Ren et al., 2015) and wheat (Munns et al., 2012).
+However, some of these elements do compete with Na uptake from soil (Mass et al., 1972; Cramer et al., 1989; Tuna et al., 2007); thus, it’s possible that the abundance of Na relative to these other elements in the soils at our gardens masked a QTL effect for Na but allowed detection of this QTL for additional elements.

-Overall, our results suggest that loci with variable effects across environments underlie the ionomic variation in switchgrass.
-This variation offers critical material for adaptation of plant metabolism and development for switchgrass across different environments.
+Overall, our results suggest that ionomic variation, and ionomic variation across environments, is common in switchgrass.
+This variation offers critical material for adaptation of switchgrass metabolism and development across different environments.

 Acknowledgements